Bunnyinfy/RecruitSense/README.md

-# Recruit Sense
+# RecruitSense

-Recruit Sense is an open-source platform designed to revolutionize the recruitment process through cutting-edge automation and intelligent technologies.
+RecruitSense is an open-source platform designed to revolutionize the recruitment process through cutting-edge automation and intelligent technologies.
 It streamlines candidate assessments, enhances communication, and ensures security during recruitment rounds, making the hiring process efficient and transparent.

 ## Features